 - Shall be able to transport up to 150kg of materiel, comprised primarily of food, water and medical supplies.

 - Should be able to transport a single person weighing up to 120kg; either seated, or in a horizontal position, potentially strapped to a back board.

 - Shall be able to fly for 2 hours/100kms on a single charge.

 - Shall be powered by rechargeable batteries and/or PEM-FCs (Hydrogen Fuel Cells).

-With most of the key enabling technologies not commercially available, a number of major and highly complex issues needed to be resolved, including:
+Because few of the enabling technologies required for the CONDOR concept are commercially available, a number of major and highly complex issues needed to be resolved, including: